UAlbertaALTLab/recording-validation-interface/README.md

 This opens the interactive Cypress testing window.
 Select `Run integration specs` to run all tests.

-> **Note:** These tests will run against whichever database is present.
-Meaning if you're developing
-> locally, they will use that database; if you're running on production, they will use that database. **DO NOT** run
-> Cypress tests on Production: this will validate some entries due to the nature of the tests.
+**Note: DO NOT** try to run Cypress tests on production: this will validate some entries due to the nature of the tests.
->
-> Additionally, at least 1 test will always fail: either one of the `register` tests or one of the `login`
-> tests.
-This is because a) the username is already taken or b) the user does not exist.
-This is fine.

 Web API
 -------